-Intelligence drives our national security policies, and the Intelligence Community is responsible for supplying accurate and usable information to those in charge of national security.
+The Intelligence Community is responsible for supplying accurate and usable information to those who make national security decisions.
 The successful intelligence process converts acquired information into clear, comprehensible intelligence and delivers it to the President, policymakers, and military commanders in a form they can utilize to make educated policy decisions.
 Generating reliable, accurate intelligence is an active, never-ending process commonly referred to as the intelligence cycle.

 You have selected to open